tahoe-lafs/tahoe-lafs/docs/grid-introducer-internals.rst

   , "collection-writecap": "URI:DIR2:5cmy..."
   }

+The two pieces of client configuration required by the system can be generated from this state.

 To add a storage server,
 a *read capability* provided by the storage server for a mutable announcement is linked into the directory referenced by ``collection-writecap``.